Housing Counseling Overview

 Benefits

-For transactions where homeownership education is required, housing counseling completed prior to executing the sales contract can be used to fulfill the homeownership education requirement.
-And exclusively for HomeReady purchase transactions on which buyers have received customized assistance from HUD approved nonprofit counseling agencies, lenders will receive a $500 loan-level price adjustment credit for HomeReady loans delivered with Special Feature Code 184.
+For transactions where homeownership education is required, housing counseling completed prior to the loan closing can be used to fulfill the homeownership education requirement.
+And exclusively for HomeReady®, HomeReady First and HFA Preferred™ purchase transactions when buyers have received housing counseling from a HUD-certified housing counselor within the 12 months prior to the loan closing date, lenders may be eligible to receive the $500 loan-level price adjustment credit if they complete the Housing Counseling data fields in DU, or on the Supplemental Consumer Information Form (Form 1103) for manually underwritten loans, and deliver the loan with SFC 184.